Learn how to read, create, update, and delete monday docs using the platform API

 board_id ID! | The unique identifier of the board where the new column should be created. |

-column_type ColumnType! | The type of column to create. |
+column_type ColumnType! | The column's type. |

 defaults JSON | The new column's defaults. |